syncfusion-content/flutter-docs/Flutter/maps/shape-colors.md

 ## Based on underlying value

-You can apply color to the shape by setting the color directly to the [`shapeColorValueMapper`] property in the [MapShapeLayerDelegate] based on the color of underlying model.
-You can either set color or value to the [`shapeColorValueMapper`] property.
+You can apply color to the shape by setting the color directly to the `shapeColorValueMapper` property in the `MapShapeLayerDelegate` based on the color of underlying model.
+You can either return a color or a value from the `shapeColorValueMapper`.

-If you set a color to the [`shapeColorValueMapper`] property, then the color will be applied to the shape straightaway.
+If you return a color from the `shapeColorValueMapper`, then the color will be applied to the respective shape straightaway.

-If you set a value other than the color to the [`shapeColorValueMapper`] property, then you must set the [`MapShapeLayer.shapeColorMappers`] property which is a collection of [`MapColorMapper`] to apply color for the shape.
+If you return a value of different type other than the color from the `shapeColorValueMapper`, then you must set the `MapShapeLayer.shapeColorMappers` property which is a collection of `MapColorMapper` to apply colors for the respective shapes.

-N>
-* By default, the legend icon and text color will be applied based on the [`shapeDataField`] property.
-* If [`MapShapeLayerDelegate.shapeColorMappers`] is `null`, then the colors returned from [`MapShapeLayerDelegate.shapeColorValueMapper`] will be used for the legend icon and the legend text will be taken from the [`MapShapeLayerDelegate.primaryValueMapper`].
-* If [`MapShapeLayerDelegate.shapeColorMappers`] is not null, then [`MapColorMapper.color`] and [`MapColorMapper.text`] will be used for legend icon and the legend text respectively.
+N> You can show legend using the `showLegend` property in the `MapShapeLayer`.
+The icon color of the legend is applied based on the color returned in the `shapeColorValueMapper` property in the `MapShapeLayerDelegate` and the text will be taken from `primaryValueMapper`.
+It is possible to customize the legend item's color and text using the `shapeColorMappers` property in the `MapShapeLayerDelegate`.

 ```dart
 List<Model> data;